 The sad reality that came upon poor Karl when he was still in his teens, that the man to whom his mother was married, who he had always viewed as a father, was not in fact the man who sired him, sent shock waves down the fragile stability that then held together his self image.
 It was a final blow to an already shaky self image.

 Young Karl's family had come out of strange beginnings.
-The story, and it certainly explains subsequent events, is that his mother became pregnant while carrying a water bucket the quarter mile to the local scream.
+The story, and it certainly explains subsequent events, is that his mother became pregnant while carrying a water bucket the quarter mile to the local stream.
 Their shack, located in the nether regions of the Appalachians, was without running water and without electricity.
 The closest phone was located ten miles away.

 Informed by visual developments of his daughter's condition Karl's grandfather refused to allow a marriage because he characterized the Karl's father, as “no account.”
 Soon, however, taking her new born child, Karl's mother fled the hills and ended up in the red light district of a large town in Colorado.
 There she found employment and, eventually, a husband.
 Several more children were born to the family.
 Karl's new father, who never adopted him, was poor but honest.
 The family faced constant financial problems that forced them to move frequently.